Battle of Qala-i-Jangi: Controversies

 Due to the high number of prisoner casualties, and the use of massive firepower against them, the Northern Alliance and the foreign coalition forces were accused of breaking the Geneva Conventions by using disproportionate means.
 American soldiers found a number of the dead with their arms tied behind their back.
 Abdulaziz al-Oshan, one of the detainees, later summarized the incident and told American authorities at Guantanamo Bay: "They called it an uprising and it's not; it's some kind of massacre."
-Amnesty International called for an independent inquiry, but the U.S. and British governments rejected this, arguing that the fierce and well-armed resistance of the uprising fully justified the use of air-power and heavy weapons against the revolting prisoners.
+Amnesty International called for an independent inquiry, but the U.S. and British governments rejected this, arguing that the fierce and well-armed resistance of the uprising fully justified the use of airstrikes and heavy weapons against the revolting prisoners.

 The Afghan forces were criticized for mismanagement of the prisoners, which is believed to have enabled the uprising.
 The captives were not properly searched and some carried grenades into the prison.
 Dostum later admitted this had been a mistake.
 Also, as Qala-i-Jangi had been previously a Taliban base, many of the prisoners had been there before and knew its layout.
 Dostum had planned to hold the men at a nearby airfield, but the U.S. was using it to ferry in supplies.
 By questioning the prisoners in a group, rather than separately, protected by few guards, the interrogators put themselves at risk with men known to be dangerous.
 George Tenet, director of the CIA, dismissed the accusations of mismanagement and praised his agents as "heroes"; in Bush at War, the journalist Bob Woodward described Spann as a hero whose actions saved the lives of many.